Elletra/bl-decompiled/README.md

-!!!
+# !!!
 This is out of date and created from an inaccurate decompiler !!!
-Do not rely on this.
+Do not rely on this to be accurate or up to date.

 # Blockland's Default Scripts Decompiled